Somayyah/lfs/log.md

 		- Kernel sends event and catched by udevd then looks into /sys to get information like vendor,type .. etc
 		- udevd then creates a new node in /dev for this device and sets permissions.

+	- What happens during boot?
+		- Kernel detects hardware and registers it internally.
+		- Kernel mounts devtmpfs on /dev and creates basic device nodes there.
+		- Once userspace starts, udevd begins listening to device events.
+		- udev modifies /dev entries: applies names, symlinks, permissions, and handles hotplugged devices (like USB).